-Life Science Standards Learning Progressions, Key Terms, and Crosscutting Concepts 7.L1U2.8 Obtain, evaluate, and communicate information to provide evidence that all living things are made of cells, cells come from existing cells, and cells are the basic structural and functional unit of all living things.
-All living organisms are made of one or more cells , which can be seen only through a microscope .
+Life Science Standards Learning Progressions, Key Terms, and Crosscutting Concepts 7.L1U1.8 Obtain, evaluate, and communicate information to provide evidence that all living things are made of cells, cells come from existing cells, and cells are the basic structural and functional unit of all living things.
+All living organisms are made of one or more cells , which can be seen only through a microscope.
 All the basic processes of life are the results of what happens inside cells.
-Cells divide to replace aging cells and to make more cells in growth and in reproduction .
-Some cells in multicellular organisms, as well as 7.L1U2.9 carrying out the functions that all cells do, are specialized ; for example, muscle, blood and nerve cells carry out specific Construct an explanation to demonstrate the relationship between major cell structures and cell functions (plant and animal). functions within the organism.
+Cells divide to replace aging cells and to make more cells in growth and in reproduction.
+Food is the energy source they need in order to carry out these and other functions.
+Some cells in multicellular organisms, as well as carrying out the functions that all cells do, are specialised; for example, muscle, blood and nerve cells carry out specific functions within the organism.
+7.L1U1.9 Construct an explanation to demonstrate the relationship between major cell structures and cell functions (plant and animal).
 Cells are often aggregated into tissues, tissues into organs, and organs into organ systems.
 In the human body, systems carry out such key functions as respiration, digestion, elimination of waste and temperature control.
 The circulatory system takes material needed by cells to all parts of the body and removes soluble waste to the urinary system.
-Stem cells, which are not specialized, are capable of repairing tissues by being programmed for different functions.
-Both single celled and multicellular organisms have mechanisms to maintain temperature and acidity within certain limits that enable the organism to survive.
+Stem cells, which are not specialised, are capable of repairing tissues by being programmed for different functions.
+Cells function best in certain conditions.
+Both single cell and multi-cellular organisms have mechanisms to maintain temperature and acidity within certain limits that enable the organism to survive.
 2 (p.
-26) Crosscutting Concepts: Patterns; Cause and effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Stability and change; Structure and function 4 7.L1U2.10 Develop and use a model to explain how cells, tissues, and organ systems maintain life (animals).
-Interdependent organisms living together in particular environmental conditions form an ecosystem.
-In a stable ecosystem there are producers of food (plants), consumers (animals) and decomposers, (bacteria and fungi which feed on waste products and dead organisms).
-The decomposers
+26) Crosscutting Concepts: Patterns; Cause and effect; Scale, Proportion and Quantity; Systems and System Models; Stability and change; Structure and function 4 7.L1U1.10

-Commented [59]: The life science standards have been moved from 6th to 7th and reorganized.
+Commented [127]: The life science standards have been moved from 6th to 7th and reorganized.
 Most wording has stayed the same.
 There was one addition of a standard to focus on systems of the body.